Singing About Scissors: José Adán Pérez

-Editors Note: The Barber of Seville will be performed on May 29 and 31, June 2, 4 and 6.
-Tickets are on sale at the box office at the Teatro José Péon Contreras.
-The best seats cost $400 pesos and go down fromthere.
+Editors Note: The Barber of Seville was performed in Merida in 2009 on May 29 and 31, June 2, 4 and 6.
 Here are a few interesting links:

 - An English/Italian Libretto of The Barber of Seville (download and print it and take it with you to the performance.
 The scrolling translation will only be in Spanish, por supuesto).

 - José Adán Pérez biography from his agent’s website